 Practical Scenario: During hospital restructuring, change leaders such as senior consultants, nursing leads, HR, and operations managers supported the operation.
 Their existence reduces the resistance and inspires more people to join.

 The impact fades when the vision is not clear.
 Even though if you have many ideas floating in your brain about the change, combine them all.
-Think about how to turn them into a strong idea that everyone can understand and relate with.
+Think about how to turn them into a strong idea that everyone can understand and relate to.
 It could be done by determining the people's core values and developing a short summary.

 Having a strong vision is just one step, but what you do next decides the success.
 If you truly want to make it stand out, it should have strong competition from other agendas in organisations.
 For the most impact, talk about the change whenever you get a chance instead of just expressing in one time meeting.